Carl Frampton: Frampton vs. Quigg

+In the post-fight, Frampton said, “I couldn’t believe what was going on when I heard the split decision – I felt I was a comfortable winner – but it’s onwards and upwards for me now.
+I knew it was going to be a tactical fight all along and a bit timid.
+I’m not going to rush into silly punches.
+You have to be smart.
+I was and I got the win.
+He’s a solid puncher […] I think both of us are and that is why it was so cautious early on.
+But he never really rocked me.”
+Quigg broke his jaw during the fight, which was caused by an uppercut.
+He underwent surgery the following day and said he would like a rematch.
+Frampton entered Quigg's dressing room after the fight, showing respect between the teams.

-In March 2016, several press releases announced that Frampton did not intend to face Guilerrmo Rigondeaux in his next bout.
-On 11 March 2016 the WBA wrote to Frampton inquiring whether the press releases were accurate and requested he confirm his intentions on or before 18 March 2016.
-The WBA received no response.
-Additionally, Rigondeaux's representatives were not approached by anyone on Frampton's behalf to negotiate a bout.
-"In light of Frampton's announced intention to face an opponent other than his mandatory", says WBA championships chairman Gilberto Jesus Mendoza, "and for failing to respond to WBA inquiries as to his intent, Frampton's recognition as Champion is removed."
+In March 2016, several press releases announced that Frampton did not intend to face WBA (Super) super bantamweight champion Guilerrmo Rigondeaux in title consolidation bout.
+So Frampton was stripped of his WBA (Regular) title.

 Featherweight

 Frampton vs. Santa Cruz

-Frampton moved up a weight class to fight undefeated Mexican Léo Santa Cruz (32-0-1, 22 KO's) for the WBA (Super) featherweight title at the Barclays Centre in New York City on 30 July 2016.
+Frampton moved up a weight class to fight undefeated Mexican Léo Santa Cruz (32–0–1, 22 KO's) for the WBA (Super) featherweight title at the Barclays Centre in New York City on 30 July 2016.
 In a potential fight of the year candidate, Frampton became the first two-division world champion in the history of Northern Ireland as he dethroned Santa Cruz via a 12-round majority decision win before a crowd of 9,062.
 One judge scored it a 114–114 draw but the others made Frampton the winner, 116-112 and 117–111.
 Frampton had a higher accuracy rate, despite both fighters landing equal numbers of punches.
 According to CompuBox stats, Frampton landed 242 of 668 punches (36 percent), whilst Santa Cruz connected on 255 of 1,002 blows (25 percent).
 In the post fight, Frampton said he wanted to defend the title in his home city and did not want to rule out a rematch.
 In the post-fight, Frampton said, "It's a dream come true.
 I had the dream of winning a world title, but I never thought I'd win in two divisions.
 It was a tough fight.
 I wanted a fight the people could remember.
 I respect Santa Cruz a lot.
 He was a true warrior."
 Frampton vowed to break records and become the first Irishman to win world titles at three different weights.
 The fight averaged 480,000 and peaked at 549,000 viewers.